Lippmann-Schwinger-Lanczos algorithm for inverse scattering problems: Introduction

-Numerical experiments have demonstrated that the weak dependence of the basis functions on $q$ also holds in the multidimensional setting, and this gave rise to so-called nonlinear back-projection imaging algorithm \cite{druskin2018nonlinear}, that uses the approximation \be A_q w\approx V_0T_q\int V_0^*w. \ee The backprojection algorithm worked very well for large $m$ yielding a high resolution basis for time domain wave problems, but failed in diffusion problems, allowing only small $m$ due to inherent ill-posedness.
-To overcome this problem, in \cite{BoDrMaMoZa} the authors with collaborators introduced the idea of generating internal solutions.
-To see the idea of this method, we first consider the one dimensional problem with source term $g$.
-Then the frequency domain solution can be written as \be u_q(x,s)=(A_q+ sI)^{-1}g.\ee Then using (\ref{eq:back0}) we obtain \be u_q(x,s)\approx\tu_q(x,s)= V_0(T_q+sI)^{-1} \int V_0^*g.\ee Thanks to (\ref{eq:back0}), $\tu_q-u_q << u_q-u_0$, even when $q$ is rather large.
-Then the approximate solution of inverse problem can be computed as \be q\approx \frac{\Delta\tu_q(x,s)-s\tu_q(x,s)+ g(x)}{\tu_q(x,s)}. \ee This formulation worked better for small $m$ where back-projection failed, however, image quality was not high for large $q$.
-The reason was that multiplication by $\Delta$ in (\ref{eq:interinv}) amplified the approximation error of the internal solution $u_q(x,s)-\tu_q(x,s)$.
+Numerical experiments have demonstrated that the weak dependence of the basis functions on the unknown coefficient also holds in the multidimensional setting, and this gave rise to so-called nonlinear back-projection imaging algorithm \cite{druskin2018nonlinear}.
+The backprojection algorithm worked very well for time-domain wave problems where a larger system and higher resolution was possible, but failed in diffusion problems, allowing only small systems due to inherent ill-posedness.
+To overcome this problem, in \cite{BoDrMaMoZa} the authors with collaborators introduced the idea of using the projection formulation of the ROM to generate internal solutions from boundary data only.
+The approximate solution of inverse problem could then be computed by simply taking the Laplacian of the internal solution and dividing.
+This approach worked better than back projection for small data sets, but the derivatives amplified the approximation error of the internal solution and prevented its use for somewhat larger size systems.